JeringTech/Web.SyntaxHighlighters.HighlightJS/ReadMe.md

 #### Continuation
 The javascript HighlightJS library has a [continuation](http://highlightjs.readthedocs.io/en/latest/api.html#highlight-name-value-ignore-illegals-continuation) feature.
-Essentially, it returns the context of every highlight call, allowing subsequent calls to continue highlighting based on the context of an earlier call: making multiple highlight calls with the continuation feature is equivalent to concatenating the code and making a single highlight call.
+Essentially, it returns the context of every highlight call, allowing subsequent calls to continue highlighting based on the context of an earlier call.
+Making multiple highlight calls with the continuation feature is equivalent to concatenating the code and making a single highlight call.
 For this wrapper, a single highlight call is far more performant since it minimizes time spent on object marshalling and inter-process communication.

 ## Building